 You are here

-In 1968, Dick Root, Assistant Professor in the Department of Entomology, first visited Archbold with a handful of Cornell graduate students.
+In 1968, Assistant Professor Dick Root first visited Archbold with a handful of Cornell graduate students.
 The Station’s annual report notes that “The purpose of Dr. Root’s visit was to determine the feasibility of carrying out intensive investigations during the winter on the arthropod faunae associated with Asclepias spp. and various crucifers.
-Recently arrived Director of Research, Jim Layne (also from Cornell) was greatly impressed with Root, and encouraged him to think about the Station's potential for research and Cornell field courses.
-Root went on to become one of the great ecological cornerstones of Archbold.
+Recently arrived Director of Research, Jim Layne (also from Cornell) was greatly impressed with Root, and encouraged him to think about the Station's potential for research and Cornell field courses.”

 Root forged and solidified the initial connection to Archbold and, for the next 50 years, he and subsequent faculty carried on the tradition by bringing students to the station for hands-on field study, where immersion in the natural world sprouts forth boundless opportunities for scientific exploration and discovery.

 Nearly every Ecology and Evolutionary Biology faculty member has had the good fortune with interaction with alumni from this course.
 Invariably at national meetings a person notices your name badge, stops you in the hall and goes on to tell you that they had taken the Florida course!
 This is often followed by comments like “the most important thing I did in graduate school” or “helped me to understand what I loved about science”.
 Humbled by these comments, the current instructors of this course are dedicated to ensuring that this course continues in perpetuity and on a firm financial footing.

 Building upon Dr. Root's quest, we continue to offer our graduate students the opportunity to define and design their own field investigations at Archbold.
 The station, located in South Central Florida, provides a perfect venue for field study across the disciplines of ecology and evolutionary biology in one of the most distinctive natural habitats in the United States.